 You must have used “Fastboot” to unlock the bootloader of your device or while flashing a system image or custom recovery.
 While you don’t actually need to know about it in detail to perform those actions, but there are a lot of people who actually want to know about in detail.
 If you are one of them, then this is the guide you’ve been waiting for.
 In the following guide, We’ll be covering everything you need to know about Fastboot, Why do you need it, how does it work, things you can do with it.

 What is Fastboot?

 Technically, Fastboot is an utility for your computer system which allows you to write/modify the flash partitions of your phone’s flash memory.
 This looks very technical isn’t it?
 Don’t worry, keep reading, we’ve written simple versions too.

 Basically, It allows your PC to communicate with your device without it being booted into the Android operating system.
 However, to make use of the utility you’ll need to boot your device into Fastboot mode.

-Majority of the people use this utility to unlock the bootloader, flash a custom recovery, flash stock firmware and make different changes to the file.
+Majority of people use Fastboot to unlock the bootloader, flash a custom recovery, flash stock firmware and make different changes to the file system or flash memory.

 What is Fastboot Mode?

 Fastboot mode is a boot mode in which your device allows the Fastboot utility to communicate with your device.
 The fastboot commands would only work when the device is booted into this mode.